fxbabin/ft_printf/README.md

 ### Flags
 * \# : add '0x' for hexadecimal or '0' for octal
 * 0 : complete the indicated width with zeros
-* - : apply width after the argument
+* \- : apply width after the argument
-* + : add '+' sign for positive numbers
+* \+ : add '+' sign for positive numbers
 * ' ' : add a space before the argument
-* hh : cast the argument in
+* hh : cast the argument in char / unsigned char
-* h : cast the argument in
+* h : cast the argument in short / unsigned short
-* l : cast the argument in
+* l : cast the argument in long / unsigned long
-* ll : cast the argument in
+* ll : cast the argument in long long / unsigned long long
 * j : cast the argument in intmax_t
-* z : cast the argument in
+* z : cast the argument in size_t
 ## Bonuses
 * ft_dprintf
 * ft_sprintf